simenkid/nodemcu-timer/README.md

 <a name="API_set"></a>
 ### set(tid)
 Change the internal timer accroding to the specified timer id (default is 6).
-Be aware of that all callbacks in queue will be cleared when you chagne to a new timer.
-It is suggested to use this function within your init code only.
+Be aware of that all callbacks in queue will be cleared when you change to a new timer.
+It is suggested to use this function within your code of initialization only.

  You can use the property `timer.id` to know which timer is used as an internal one.

 **Arguments:**

-1. `tid` (_number_): This is optional.
-If given, all listeners attached to the specified event will be removed.
-If not given, all listeners of the emiiter will be removed.
+1. `tid` (_number_): Id of the timer to use.
+If it the same with the current id, nothing will happen.

 **Returns:**